tomsch420/probabilistic_model/doc/graphical_models.md

 - $ ObjectPosition \perp \!\!\! \perp Mood \,|\, Success $

 These statements are the only discriminating aspects that graphical models can provide.
-The property that compares the structure of any graphical models is the set of conditional independence statements.
+The property that compares the structure of any graphical models is the set of truncated independence statements.

 ## Inference